ManApart/quest-command/notes.md

 - Boss that you fight by climbing, hitting, getting thrown off, taking fall damage, repeating
 - Attack direction should use previous target
 - Individual health for body parts, can't use parts that don't have health?
+- Do more AI work.
+  - Rat should only attack with low aim

 ### Crafting